-GERD is most common in Western countries, affecting an estimated 20 to 30 percent of the population.
+GERD is most common in Western countries, affecting an estimated

 The lining of the stomach is specially adapted to protect it from the powerful acid, but the esophagus is not protected.